 - The Financial Markets Risk Committee (FMRC) is the main committee governing the risks related to capital markets.
 It is responsible for addressing, in a consistent manner, the issues related to market and counterparty risk.
-The FMRC sets high level trading limits and follows the evolution of the main exposures and stress risk.
-The BNPP Fortis FMRC meets once every quarter and is chaired by either the CEO or by the Head of Corporate Banking; - The Product and Financial Control Committee (PFC) is a Group Committee and the arbitration and decision-making Committee regarding financial instrument valuation matters.
+The FMRC sets follows the evolution of the main exposures and stress risk and sets the high level trading limits.
+The BNPP Fortis FMRC meets once every quarter and is chaired by either the CEO or by the Head of Corporate Banking; - The Product and Financial Control Committee (PFC) is a Group Committee and the arbitration and decisionmaking Committee regarding financial instrument valuation matters.
 It meets quarterly to discuss the conclusions of the CIB Financial Control teams and their work to enhance control effectiveness and the reliability of the measurement and recognition of the results of market transactions.
 It is chaired by the Group Chief Financial Officer and brings together the Directors of Group Finance-Accounting, Corporate Institutional Banking and RISK; - At business unit level, the BNPP Fortis Valuation Review Committee (VRC) meets monthly to examine and approve the results of the Market Parameters Review (MAP review) and any changes in reserves.
 The Valuation Review Committee also acts as referee in any disagreements between trading and the control functions.
 The committee is chaired by a Senior Trader and other members include representatives from Trading, RISK and Finance.
 Any disagreement is escalated to the PFC; - The Group's Valuation Methodology Committee (VMC) meets quarterly per business line to monitor model approvals and reviews, to follow up relevant recommendations and to present model governance improvements.
-The committee is chaired by RISK Global Markets and is composed of representatives of Trading Research and CIB Valuation and Risk Control ("V&RC") and Finance.
-Any dispute can be escalated to the PFC which can decide.
+The committee is chaired by RISK and is composed of representatives of Trading Research and CIB Valuation and Risk Control ("V&RC") and Finance.
+Any disagreement can be escalated to the PFC, which can make an arbitrage decision.

-In view of the publication of the standard "Principles for effective risk data aggregation and risk reporting" published by the Basel Committee in January 2013 (BCBS 239), a quarterly reconciliation process permits to ensure that all trading portfolios in the Front Office systems are correctly represented in the RISK function and Finance function systems, and in particular:
+As part of BCBS 239 Principles for effective risk data aggregation and risk reporting by the Basel Committee, a quarterly reconciliation process ensures that the entire trading portfolio of Front Office systems is correctly represented in the Group's RISK and Finance & Strategy systems, and in particular:

-- The respect of the boundaries between trading book and banking book activities as defined in the Trading Book / Banking Book Boundary procedure; - The completeness of the market risk internal model: to each portfolio and entity generating market risk related to trading activities corresponds a capital charge.
+- The respect of the boundaries between trading book and banking book activities; - The completeness of the market risk internal model: to each portfolio and entity generating market risk related to trading activities corresponds a capital charge.